 Huntington’s Disease (HD)

-Damage to blood vessels in the brain, or cerebrovascular damage, by way of hemorrhage, malformation, or blockage, is a common biological cause of dementia.
-It is most often caused by strokes, heart disease, and/or hardening of the blood vessels supplying the brain (atherosclerosis).
-Localized areas of the brain are destroyed (so-called “infarcts”) from not getting enough blood supply (oxygen).
+Usually the result of strokes, heart disease, and/or hardening of the blood vessels supplying the brain (atherosclerosis), cerebrovascular damage from hemorrhaging, malformation, or blockage is a common biological cause of dementia.
+Localized areas of the brain are destroyed (so-called “infarcts”) from lack of blood supply (oxygen).
 The type of dementia that results from cerebrovascular disease is as follows:

-Infection can also cause dementia.
-Viruses, bacteria, and parasites can destroy brain cells and dementia can result in some cases —usually in the later stages of severe infections.
+Infections also cause dementia.
+Viruses, bacteria, and parasites can destroy brain cells and dementia can result—usually in the later stages of severe infections.
 Common types of dementia caused by infection include the following:

 Dementia can also result from a chemical imbalance in the body caused by a toxin (e.g. drugs), malnutrition, or other biological conditions, such as metabolic disorders.
 This form of dementia includes the following: